STAFF

 DIRECTOR OF PROGRAMMING

-Bob Seidel is the Director of Programming for Beat the Streets New York.
-Seidel comes to BTSNY with more than 15 years of coaching and teaching experience.
+15 years of coaching and teaching experience.
 He was a 2003 NCAA qualifier, ACC champion and ACC Outstanding Male Scholar for the University of Virginia.
 He also was a three-time New Jersey high school state place-winner.

 Brandon Cain

-MANAGER OF COMMUNICATIONS, MARKETING AND SPECIAL EVENTS
+DIRECTOR OF COMMUNICATIONS, MARKETING AND SPECIAL EVENTS

-ASSISTANT JUNIOR LEAGUE COACH
+JUNIOR LEAGUE MANAGER